phod/phod.github.io/_posts/2017-11-04-Installing-Ubuntu-on-to-a-Zenbook-Pro.md

 - An external keyboard (Optional)
 - An ethernet to USB adapter

-## Step 1: Preparation
+## Preparation

-1. Make a windows backup disk.
-You want this.
-Seriously.
-Just in case you successfully break everything, having this is a nice reset button.
-You can read here for information:

-2. Download Ubuntu.
-For my laptop I ran into issues with 17.10 and 16.04.
-But had some luck with the 14.04 installer.
-Your milage may vary.
-Download Rufus and burn Ubuntu onto your other USB memory stick.
+### Make an Ubuntu USB

+I first created a bootable USB for Ubuntu.
+I had some issues with Ubuntu 16.04 onwards booting into the the installer properly.
+So I ended up using initially Ubuntu 14.04 (upgrading to 16.04 later on).

+First I downloaded the Ubuntu 14.04 image, and the software [Rufus](https://rufus.akeo.ie/).
+Rufus is used to create your bootable USB drve.
+You can use an alternative if you want, but I found Rufus fairly easy to use.

+### Make a Windows Recovery USB

+Just in case you break everything here, you can restore your laptop to a functional state by using the Windows Recovery disk.

+Follow the steps here to [create a Windows Recovery USB](https://support.microsoft.com/en-au/help/4026852/windows-create-a-recovery-drive).

-## Step 2: Shrinking the Windows partition
+## Shrinking the Windows partition

 Skip this if you're replacing Windows entirely.
 But I wanted to keep my Windows partition around just in case.
 And it's not much extra work if you're willing to